 Research on cannabidiol oil (CBD oil) is still in its infancy, but there is mounting evidence to suggest that some people can get relief from anxiety.
 In this article, we examine what CBD oil is and how it may help reduce anxiety symptoms.

 Cannabidiol is extracted from cannabis plants and can be used as an oil.
 CBD oil is rich in chemicals called cannabinoids that bind to specialized receptors in the brain.

 The best-known cannabinoid is tetrahydrocannabinol (THC), which causes the "high" people feel after using marijuana.

 THC, however, is just one of many cannabinoids.
 Cannabidiol also binds to these receptors but does not produce a high.
-Proponents argue that cannabidiol oil has many health benefits, ranging from slowing the growth of cancer to improved mental health.
+Proponents argue that cannabidiol oil has many health benefits.

 CBD oil is edible and can be used as a cooking oil or added to food.
 People may also take it as a medication by consuming a few drops.
 CBD oil should not be smoked, and there is no evidence that smoking it offers any benefits.

 CBD oil derived from hemp will NOT produce a "high."
 Hemp is a type of cannabis plant grown for industrial use, such as making paper and clothing.
 Unlike other cannabis plants, hemp has not been specially bred to produce high levels of THC.

 Cannabidiol may be sold as a type of hemp oil with trace amounts of THC.
 So, someone using cannabidiol might still test positive for THC on a drug test, even though they will not experience any alterations of mental state after using the oil.

 CBD Oil and Anxiety